Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Starting Skills*: A vodyanoi starts with one rank in Coordination.

 *Water-Dweller*: Happiest in water, a vodyanoi’s good health depends on their ability to maintain the natural moisture of their skin.
-Taking a natural rest requires a vodyanoi to bathe themself, else they will not heal any wounds.
+Taking a natural rest requires a vodyanoi to bathe themself, or else they will not heal any wounds.
 Each day without bathing, the vodyanoi will suffer a wound.

 *Amphibious*: Vodyanoi can breathe underwater without penalty and do not suffer movement penalties for travelling through water.